What is Provigil (Modafinil) used for?

 Quitting Provigil sometimes needs to be done without delay when taking the drug has induced a life-threatening reaction; however, this must only be done in a medical setting where the risk to life can be mitigated, as in an ICU.
 Treatment for tapering off Provigil can be completed at Alternative to Meds Center once any and all life-threatening factors have been addressed in a hospital setting.

 The drug is reportedly easily found and purchased online, where safety information is not adequately provided.
 This is important to note, where young people can become vulnerable targets, especially if they feel under pressure to perform well in school and are lacking guidance and direction towards better solutions.

-In some situations, a person may intend to keep their use of Provigil undisclosed; thereby resulting in possible tragic health consequences and undisclosed provigil addiction.
-Proper Provigil withdrawal treatment may not be able to be administered appropriately because the immediate causative agent remains unknown.
+In some situations, a person may intend to keep their use of Provigil undisclosed; thereby resulting in possible tragic health consequences and undisclosed Provigil addiction.
+Proper Provigil discontinuation treatment may not be able to be administered appropriately because the immediate causative agent remains unknown.